Nenkai/TalesScriptForm/README.md

 ## Note

 Scfom can be used alongside CScript (which has [already been](https://delroth.net/posts/reverse-engineering-script-interpreter/) reverse-engineered), for instance both Scfom and CScript are available in Tales of Vesperia.

+A 010 editor template is available [here](https://github.com/Nenkai/010GameTemplates/blob/main/Bandai%20Namco/Tales%20of/SCFOMBIN_SFM2_ScriptForm.bt), note that it may be slightly behind compared to this repo.